-Cal State Fullerton (CSUF) Police Department (also commonly known as University Police Department) provides 24-hour service to protect, make arrests, and render aid to the University community.
-All laws and codes of the State of California are enforced on the campus, including regulations established to administer the campus community.
+California State University, Fullerton Police Department (CSUF PD) provides 24-hour service to protect, make arrests, and render aid to the University community.
+All laws and codes of the State of California are enforced on the campus, including regulations established to manage the campus community.

 Immediately report all in-progress suspicious or criminal acts, all police, fire, and medical emergencies to the CSUF Police Department by calling 911 or by utilizing any campus emergency blue telephone.
-Upon receipt of the call, CSUF Police Department officers will be dispatched immediately to the location of the complaint and have authority to make arrests, if necessary.
-To file a non-emergency police report, call (657) 278-2515, or reports can be made in person at the CSUF Police Department.
-Bystanders or witnesses are encouraged to report when a victim is unable to report.
+Upon receipt of the call, CSUF Police Department officers will be dispatched immediately to the location of the complaint and have authority investigate crimes, issue citations and/or make arrests, if necessary.
+To file a non-emergency police report, call (657) 278-2515, or reports can be made in person at the CSUF Police Department, 800 N. State College Blvd, Fullerton, CA 92831 at the corner of State College Blvd. and Gymnasium Dr. California State University encourages the campus community to accurately and promptly report of all crimes to CSUF PD and/or other appropriate police agencies when the victim of crime elects to or is unable to make such a report.